TPOT-Hacks/website/content/blog/001-welcome.md

 Unlike traditional coding challenges where everyone works separately, we're building something together.
 Every PR and contribution makes our project better, and everyone gets to learn from each other's code.

 I'll be acting as the project manager, helping to:

 - Coordinate our efforts
 - Review and merge PRs
 - Keep the project organized
 - Guide discussions and decisions

 But remember - this is a team effort.
 Everyone's input matters, and we make decisions as a group.
+I won't be an overbearing project manager, but I will be here to help coordinate and guide the team.
+Anyone else with experience in project management is welcome to help out.

 ## What We'll Build

 We'll start with this website itself!
 It's open source, and we'll continuously improve it together.

-Each week, we'll tackle new features, improvements, or interesting technical challenges.
+Each week, we'll coordinate on the next hack we want to build.

 Ready to start coding with us?
 Join our Discord and let's build something awesome together!